 It was a huge hit.
 Both my boys begged to play this each morning till they had colored in all the sheets.
 What’s better, is it is low prep with lots of learning.

--You lose a turn if there is not a number to color that matches what you spun
+The children keep spinning at the same time, and then coloring in a part of the picture.
+They lose a turn if there is not a number to color that matches what they spun.

 Other Place Value Activities you may be interested in: